kean0212/LearnJava/Generics/README.md

     ```java
     public <T> List<T> createList(T... args);
     ```

+## Generator
-4. Generic method and generic interface can be combined together to implement a generator
+1. Generic method and generic interface can be combined together to implement a generator
     ```java
     public class Generators {
         // This can fill all subclasses of Collection